gueller/ExData_Plotting1/CODEBOOK.md

 9. Sub_metering_3: Energy submetering No. 3 (in watt-hour of active energy).
 It coresponds to an electric water-heater and an air-conditioner.

+# Changes to the data

+1. The zipped package has been pulled down from source and unzipped in Windows.
+If this was practice, I would sock a copy of the zipped file in my repo as an archive.
+2.